 The 2NZ-FE engine was redesigned in 2003 due to the introduction of Euro IV emissions regulations.
 The changes that were made to the engine were:

-- Piston shape was changed
+- The piston shape was changed

 - The shape of the exhaust manifold was modified

-- Three-way catalytic converter was fitted
+- A three-way catalytic converter was fitted

-- The 16 bit ECU was changed to 32 bit
+- The 16-bit ECU was changed to 32 bit

 |Fuel type||Gasoline (petrol)|